Bill-Gray/PDCursesMod/docs/MANUAL.md

    or NULL if pan is the bottom panel.
 If the value of pan passed is NULL, this function returns a pointer to the top panel in the deck.

+   ground_panel() returns a pointer to the bottom panel in the deck.

+   ceiling_panel() returns a pointer to the top panel in the deck.

    panel_hidden() returns OK if pan is hidden and ERR if it is not.

    panel_userptr() - Each panel has a user pointer available for